brenhertel/TLFSD/README.md

 <img src="https://github.com/brenhertel/TLFSD/blob/main/pictures/paper_figures/reaching_2D.png" alt="" width="318"/> <img src="https://github.com/brenhertel/TLFSD/blob/main/pictures/paper_figures/robot_reaching.png" alt="" width="300"/>

 This repository implements the method described in the paper above using Python.
 Scripts which perform individual experiments are included, as well as other necessary utilities.
-If you have any questions, please contact Brendan Hertel (brendan_hertel@student.uml.edu)
+If you have any questions, please contact Brendan Hertel (brendan_hertel@student.uml.edu).

 If you use the code present in this repository, please cite the following paper:
 ```